Skip to main content

 Transmission Security

 Data is encrypted during electronic transit when using the Internet and other unsecured networks.
 The connection between Benbria Engineering team members and the hosted Amazon or Terremark operating system is secured by the Secure Shell (SSH) cryptographic data protocol, including use of the RSA cryptosystem.
 The access is also enforced by strictly using Multi-Factor Authentication (MFA).
+TLS (Transport Layer Security) is used to encrypt communication between client workstations and servers.
+TLS provides secure communication over the internet by encrypting data in transit and ensuring its integrity.
+Loop is configured in Amazon Web Services (AWS) to support HTTPS (HTTP over TLS) to encrypt HTTP traffic.

 User Interface Security: The pipe between the hosted Loop application server and the user’s device is secured by the Secure Socket Layer (SSL) cryptographic protocol, where browsers and devices support it.
 SSL prevents data sent over the Internet from being retrieved; for example it prevents man-in-the-middle and phishing attacks.